 In the meantime prepare sugar syrup:

-- In medium sauce plan add water and sugar, and bring to boil.
+- In medium sauce pan add water, sugar, and cardamon pods, and bring to boil.

-- Turn the heat to simmer and cook for 5 minutes.
+- Turn the heat to simmer and cook for 5 minutes or until the it becomes a syrupy consistency.

 - Switch of the heat, and stir in the saffron strands, and rosewater and keep aside.